Tobbylab/Automate-Responsive-Action-/README.md

 If Soc Analyst say No nothing will be done

-If Soc analyst say Yes ( will instruct shuffle to move to the next step, which is instructing the domain controller to disable domain user.
+If Soc analyst say Yes ( will instruct shuffle to move to the next step, which is instructing the domain controller to disable domain user).

 Install and Configure Splunk

 Send Telemetry from windows

 Create an that detect successful authentication

 <img width="2390" alt="Image" src="https://github.com/user-attachments/assets/9888aef1-d82d-4ee1-bc75-344efa495061" />